Mustafa-isa/News-Aggregator/README.md

 - **📱 Responsive Design**: Optimized for all devices and screen sizes
 - **🎨 Modern UI**: Clean, modern interface with GSAP animations
 - **🌐 Internationalization**: Support for English and Arabic with RTL layout
-- **📄 Pagination**: Navigate through articles with server-side pagination
+- **📄 Enhanced Pagination**: Advanced pagination with progress bar and quick navigation
 - **⚡ Performance**: Optimized loading and caching strategies
+- **🎭 Advanced Animations**: Smooth GSAP-powered animations and interactions
+- **📖 Article Details**: Enhanced article view with responsive design

 ## 🏗️ Architecture